 Copper currently supports two types of water meters; Kamstrup FlowIQ meters and Sensus iPERL meters.

-A FlowIQ meter will look like this one.
+A FlowIQ meter will look like the one shown below.

-The Sensus meter does not have a radio and must be connected to a transmitter (type 11) to broadcast its data.
+The Sensus meter does not have an internal radio and must be connected to a transmitter (type 11) to broadcast its data.

 Smart Meter Support